-Changes are listed and ordered in time order with an icon that indicates if the change was a creation, modification or deletion.
+Changes are listed in time order, with an icon that indicates if the change was a creation, modification or deletion.
 A panel on the right displays the change itself, while the header section at the top describes who made the change, when it was made and the nature of the changes.

-Audit View window showing changes to a Requirement's properties, parent Package, Status and Version
+Audit View window showing changes to a Requirement's properties

-As a librarian or administrator your can disable auditing, which terminates the process of model changes being written to the audit log.
-You can choose to only enable
+As a Librarian or Administrator your can disable auditing, which terminates the process of model changes being written to the audit log.

 Audit Settings window allowing Auditing to be enabled or disabled.

 Auditing can be enabled again at any point in time when required.
 The logs, if not cleared, will simply be added to once auditing is re-enabled.